 He went to college in the nearby city of Xela and eventually obtained his teaching license.
 Remembering the kindness bestowed on him by the pharmacy owner, he decided to open a school in Momostenango: Friendship Middle School.
 But this would be no ordinary school.

-Unlike all other schools in the area, his is completely free and affords poor children the chance to recieve schooling otherwise unavailable.
+Unlike all other schools in the area, his is completely free and affords poor children the chance to receive schooling otherwise unavailable.
 But the school is not without its fair share of hardships.
-Since Abraham doesn't recieve money from the children, he has sold all his family land, furniture, and most all the teaching or learning items in the school.
+Since Abraham doesn't receive money from the children, he has sold all his family land, furniture, and most all the teaching or learning items in the school.
 All this just to stay open a while longer.

 FTF is now in the process of helping Abraham with his most critical needs: a leaking roof and a sustainable source of income.
 Look below for more details!